Friday, February 18, 2011

 So after about an hour in the van we suddenly stopped in front of a roadside stand.
 The drivers got out and proceeded to light up a cigarette.
 We didn’t really know what was going on but figured, hey, at least they’re polite enough not to smoke inside the vehicle (everyone in Georgia smokes everywhere!).
 So we patiently waited for 5 minutes when suddenly the warmest, freshest bread (along with some cheese, but never mind that), was being passed back to us!
 It was hot off the fire, so neatly wrapped in Georgian newspaper, and I’m pretty sure I ate an entire baguette to myself.
 Georgian hospitality never rests.
 Delicious!

 We hopped back on the road for another 45 minutes or so and then stopped again for a bathroom break.
 I figured I might as well go since we were there and I really had no idea how long until we reached our final destination…big mistake.
 Lani, Joanna and I proceeded through what looked like a rundown concentration camp to a room with stalls, and behind each door, a hole in the ground.
 Welcome to my first encounter with a Turkish toilet.
 I knew this time would come, and I know it won’t be my last, but I just wasn’t prepared for this.
-Holding our breaths, the three of us stood there, looked and the toilets, looked at each other, and then erupted into hysteric laughter, as that really was the only reaction one could have when seeing the state of the room we were in.
+Holding our breaths, the three of us stood there, looked at the toilets, looked at each other, and then erupted into hysteric laughter, as that really was the only reaction one could have when seeing the state of the room we were in.
 And even though laughter usually encourages my bladder, I just couldn’t do it.
 I gave it a shot…I hovered…but nothing.
 Next time.

 Turkish toilet